Five UWC Colleges Appoint New Heads

-In anticipation of the upcoming academic year, four UWC colleges have announced the appointment of new Heads.
-UWC International shares in the excitement of UWC Dilijan, UWC Changshu China, UWC Red Cross Nordic and UWC Mahindra College as they prepare to welcome new leadership in August 2018: the four incoming Heads represent an impressive breadth of experience, diverse backgrounds and expertise, and a strong commitment to education and the UWC mission.
+In anticipation of the upcoming academic year, five UWC colleges have announced the appointment of new Heads.
+UWC International shares in the excitement of UWC Dilijan, UWC Changshu China, UWC Red Cross Nordic, UWC Mahindra College and UWC Mostar as they prepare to welcome new leadership in August 2018: the five incoming Heads represent an impressive breadth of experience, diverse backgrounds and expertise, and a strong commitment to education and the UWC mission.

 UWC Mahindra College in India recently announced the appointment of Soraya Sayed Hassen as Interim Head of the College, for a period of one year beginning in August 2018.
 Soraya is a well-established member of the community at UWC Mahindra College, where she currently acts as Deputy Head - Education & Learning.
 Prior to joining UWC three years ago, Soraya worked as an educator in Mauritius and Australia.
 Soraya brings more than 16 years of experience as an educational professional, at both the secondary and tertiary levels, to the role of Interim Head.